Want to Be a Hurricane Hero? Here’s How You Can Make $74K as a Lineman

 “I’d encourage someone (to get into this field) because we need linemen,” said Joe Kohler, owner of Kohler Construction Inc., which his father founded in Pinellas Park, Florida, in 1962.

 Lineman Jobs Are in Demand and Pay Really Well

-Lineman jobs may not have made it onto The Penny Hoarder’s list of the best in-demand jobs in infrastructure, but the BLS forecasts the need for at least 13,700 line installers and repairers through 2024.
+The BLS forecasts the need for at least 23,500 line installers and repairers through 2031.
 That’s pretty good, especially when you consider the pay mentioned previously.

-And after Irma rolled through Florida, more than seven million people lost power.
+As Ian wreaked devastation on Florida, more than 4 million people lost power.
 That means plenty of work for utility contractors and line workers.